Open-Transactions/protocol-docs/content/docs/OTMessage.md

 # Notes

-* Some command names can be improved.
-The `createUserAccount` name should match the command `registerNym` in the `opentxs` shell and API.
-See
 * `ProcessUserCommand` relies on `stdin` for some messages
 * OTMessage is too generic to handle all the specific subtypes.
 * There should only be one command type element allowed in a OTMessage.